MatteoWohlrapp/inr-mri/README.md

 python main.py -c ./configuration/test.yml
 ```

-The `-c` flag is used to specify the path to the configuration file.
+The `-c` flag is used to specify the path to the configuration file. <br>
+To run the `autoencoder` encoder, you will need to download the VGG-16 pretrained model on ImageNet from [here](https://github.com/Horizon2333/imagenet-autoencoder/tree/main) and add it under `output/model_checkpoints` in the root of the repository.

 ## Command-Line Arguments
 Use the `-h` option to view all available command-line arguments and their descriptions: